Living-with-machines/TheLivingMachine/README.md

 ## Code

-Notebooks `[corpusname]_sentences.ipynb':
+Notebooks `[corpusname]_sentences.ipynb`:
-These take as input text data from one of the public domain repositories named and pre-process those texts by segmenting them into sentences for analysis in the subsequent notebooks.
+- These take as input text data from one of the public domain repositories named and pre-process those texts by segmenting them into sentences for analysis in the subsequent notebooks.

 Notebook `prepare_datasets.ipynb`:
 1. Processes the different datasets (HMD, JSA, BLB).